typedb/typedb-docs/02-console/01-console.md

 ### Locale settings

-TypeDB allows string attributes to be stored that contain characters outside the [ASCII](https://ascii.cl/) range (for example: non-English letters, symbols, and emojis).
+TypeDB can store string attributes that have characters outside the [ASCII](https://ascii.cl/) range (for example: non-English letters, symbols, and emojis).
 To manipulate them using Console, the system locale must use the Unicode code set.

 If it doesn't, these characters will most likely be rendered as "?" symbols in Console.
 If this issue occurs: